borntofrappe/game-development/07 Angry Birds/README.md

 Seventh episode in the continuing saga is a physics-based game inspired by Angry Birds.

+## TODO

+- consider updating the alien graphics to have the sprite `36*36`.
+The sprites are `35*35`, which creates a pixel error/approximation when rendering the quads in the game.

 ## Topics

 - physics and box2d